mozilla/deepspeech-playbook/TRAINING.md

   --export_dir persistent-data/exported-model
 ```

+### Monitoring GPU use with `nvtop`

+In a separate terminal (ie not from the session where you have the Docker container open), run the command `nvtop`.
+You should see the `DeepSpeech.py` process consuming all available GPUs.

+If you _do not_ see the GPU(s) being heavily utilised, you may be training only on your CPUs and you should double check your [environment](ENVIRONMENT.md).

 ---

 @todo want to chat with Josh what else should be in this training file such as